 Please respect our age minimum.
 We recognize that it is challenging to find an enriching camp experience for preschoolers, but need to be sure we are offering a quality experience for all our campers.
 The needs of a 3-year-old – attention-span, interests, verbal abilities, physical coordination, stamina – are very different for that of a 7-, 8-, or 9-year-old.
 A 3-year-old needs more assistance with nearly all tasks and is unlikely to be able to do – or be interested in – the same craft projects as older campers, pay attention to the same stories, or follow the same game rules . . . .
 Our only exception is 3-year-old younger siblings and we require pre-approval before enrollment.
 Thank you.

 Younger Siblings: We do take a very limited number of younger siblings, one year younger than the stated age range, so PK4 for camps marked K+ or PK3 for camps marked PK4+.
 Pre-approval is required.
 Contact us if you are interested.

 School Year / Day-off Camp

-Registration may be rescheduled or credited to a future camp or class (minus $5 processing fee) until 21 days before a scheduled camp.
+Registration may be rescheduled or credited to a future camp or class (minus $5 processing fee per camp day) until 21 days before a scheduled camp.
 Rescheduling is subject to space availability.

 Within 21 days of a camp day, credits are only available if a waitlisted camper takes the spot (processing fee still applies).
 Camps often sell out well in advance.
 The further in advance you tell us about your camper’s change of plans, the more likely it is that we fill your spot.